 Before Mercedes, Red Bull had held sway when they won four consecutive Constructor’s and Driver’s Championships.

-In the 70 years of Formula 1, there have been no cars which have won all the races in one season but there have been cars which have totally dominated the season.
+In the 72 years of Formula 1, there have been no cars which have won all the races in one season but there have been cars which have been totally dominant over a season.

 5. Alfa Romeo 158/159 Alfetta in 1950 (6 races out of 7: 85.71 %)